nucypher/nucypher/docs/source/guides/network_node/nucypher_host_management_cli.rst

     # update all your existing hosts to the latest code
     $ nucypher cloudworkers update --nucypher-image nucypher/nucypher:latest

+    # stop the running Ursula on your hosts
+    $ nucypher cloudworkers stop

     # change two of your existing hosts to use alchemy instead of infura as a delegated blockchain
     # note: hosts created for local stakers will have the staker's checksum address as their nickname by default